Gregy677/3Step/README.md

         if success and result and result.data then for _, server in ipairs(result.data) do
-                -- Skip if restricted, full, already seen, or out of player range if not server.vip and not server.privateServerOwnerId
-                   and server.playing >= 1
-                   and server.playing <= 6
-                   and (server.maxPlayers - server.playing) >= 1
-                   and not SeenServers[server.id] then
+                if server.playing < server.maxPlayers and not SeenServers[server.id] then
                     SeenServers[server.id] = true
                     saveSeenServers()
                     return server.id